Question:- How many photos have you posted on billboards in your town, and how many have you shared online this week?

 • ART filter selection and the touch function operation have been improved

-• Page 38 - Creative Dial operation
+• Page 38 - Basics about the Creative Dial operation

-• Page 40 - Monochrome Profile Control
+• Page 40 - The Monochrome Profile function and SCP Profiles 1 - 3

-• Page 41 - The Color Creator
+• Page 41 - The Color Creator function

 • Page 42 - Art Filters

-• Page 116 - Assigning photo story to C3 and SCN modes to C4
+• Page 116 - Assigning Photo Story to C3 and SCN Modes to C4

-• Page 118 - SCN Modes
+• Page 118 - More about SCN Modes - Handheld Starlight, e-Portrait, and other

-• Page 33, 88 - How to set up Custom Modes
+• Page 33 - 44, 88 - How to use Creative Color functions.
+How to set Custom Modes

-• Page 179 - 182 - A summary of the Firmware updates V2 & V3
+• Page 179 - 182 - A summary plus how to use the V2 & V3 Firmware updates

 A = Creative Dial / B = Mode Dial (Custom Modes) / C = Lever

-The Color Profile Tool
+The Color Profile (Adjust Color) Tool

 A = You can select 1 of 3 factory set Profiles (Profile 1 is neutral)

-• The Highlight/Shadow & Midtone function (Curves)
+• Tonal Adjustments like Highlight/Shadow & Midtone and Gradation

-• Practice scanning your surroundings, identify colors, and build color harmonies
+• Practice scanning your surroundings, identifying colors, and color harmonies

-• When paging through a magazine identify the main colors and the color harmonies
+• When paging through a magazine, identify the main colors and the color harmonies

 A = Monochrome Profiles / B = Grain filter setting or selection